wuiler/www.java.net.ar/pages/01.blog/swore-declaration/item.en.md

 Manage the Entity, defining properties and Spaces.
 Spaces are the places/courts where people stand.

 So the application start growing with some interesting things.
-The technology using its [ElephantSQL](https://www.elephantsql.com/) to test [Postgres](https://www.postgresql.org/) over the net.
+The database technology used is [ElephantSQL](https://www.elephantsql.com/) to test [Postgres](https://www.postgresql.org/) over the net.
-This is a classy java web app with RESTEasy/JAX-RS protocol.
+This is a classy Java Web app with RESTEasy/JAX-RS protocol.
 I said classic because I came from JavaEE with Jboss, so that why.

 ## Looking Beyond
 What could I made, make it [Reactive](https://quarkus.io/guides/getting-started-reactive).
 Quarkus brings reactivness in the all the aspects of the life cycle; in database, backend and front.